 Is the re-certification paperwork as involved as the original certification application?

 – No, it is much easier.
-Unless there has been a significant change in your business, very little paperwork is required.
-For re-certification, MBEs are required to provide current tax forms and any changes in their contact information.
+Unless there has been a change in the ownership, management and control of your business, very little paperwork is required.
+For re-certification, MBEs are required to provide financial documents, current tax forms and any updates to their certification application.

 The 23 NMSDC Affiliate Regional Councils will provide the following services for MBEs without additional charge:

 These services are offered at no additional charge and are not limited to the following: